 8. Moldy food laying around

 Moldy food can cause a very pungent musty smell when it is laying out or in the trash can.
-Items like half eaten hamburgers and apple cores our best disposed of in the main kitchen area where the trash is taken out more frequently.
+Items like half eaten hamburgers and apple cores are best disposed of in the main kitchen area where the trash is taken out more frequently.

 If you have a musty smell in your room, looking for any food that has been left out to mold is a good place to start.